 Lisa is the Executive Director for TREKK and based in the central administrative office in the Children's Hospital Research Institute of Manitoba.
 She is responsible for managing Network operations.

 Prior to TREKK Lisa worked at Guy’s and St Thomas’ NHS Foundation Trust in London, UK for eight years, most recently as a cardiovascular research nurse within a non-cardiac chest pain project.
 She was also a project manager/communications lead with its Diabetes Modernisation Initiative and Improving Patient Information project.

 Lisa completed a Bachelor of Nursing degree with distinction at the University of Manitoba and a Master’s in Arts in Journalism from the University of Westminster.

-Erin is the Communications Coordinator for TREKK and the Children's Hospital Research Institution of Manitoba (CHRIM).
+Savanna is the Communications Coordinator for TREKK and the Children's Hospital Research Institution of Manitoba (CHRIM).
 She is based in the Communications Office at CHRIM.

 Prior to joining the TREKK and CHRIM team, Savanna worked with several organizations including, but not limited to, The North West Company and 680 CJOB.
 She is a graduate of Red River College.

 Chelsea is the Executive Assistant to Dr. Terry Klassen at the Children's Hospital Research Institute of Manitoba (CHRIM).
 Chelsea graduated from Red River College with a diploma in Project Management.